sanderberents/eelab/README.md

 	-n navg     Number of sweeps to average (default is 1)

 	Fetches and plots up to 14,000 data points from the active SDS1104X-U scope channels, optionally averaging multiple sweeps.

+This script is an ideal candidate for adding as Shortcut menubar item.
+On my Mac, I created a menu bar Shell Script shortcut with the Shortcuts application:

+	DIR=~/Projects/eelab
+	$DIR/plot.py

+I added two more variants with `-n 4` and `-n 16` for sweep averaging.

 <a name="bodeplot"></a>
 ## Bode Plot